ndwarshuis/org-sql/README.md

 straightforward docker deployment) might define a username, password, and port (denoted by the `:username`, `:password`, and `:port` keys respectively).
-If the database stores other data alongside that from `org-sql`, one can create a schema specifically for `org-sql` set the `:schema` key with the name of this schema.
+If the database stores other data alongside that from `org-sql`, one can create a schema specifically for `org-sql` and set the `:schema` key with the name of this schema.

 To prevent leaking a password in plain text, one can use a `.pgpass` file as normally used with the `psql` command, or set the `:pass-file` key to the path